Rosalind Franklin: Polio virus

-After Franklin's death Klug succeeded her as group leader, and he, Finch and Holmes continued researching the structure of the polio virus.
+After Franklin's death, Klug succeeded her as group leader, and he, Finch, and Holmes continued researching the structure of the polio virus.
 They eventually succeeded in obtaining extremely detailed X-ray images of the virus.
-In June 1959 Klug and Finch published the group's findings, revealing the polio virus to have icosahedral symmetry, and in the same paper suggested the possibility for all spherical viruses to possess the same symmetry, as it permitted the greatest possible number (60) of identical structural units.
-The team moved to the Laboratory of Molecular Biology, Cambridge, in 1962 and the old Torrington Square laboratories were demolished four years later, in May 1966.
+In June 1959, Klug and Finch published the group's findings, revealing the polio virus to have icosahedral symmetry, and in the same paper suggested the possibility for all spherical viruses to possess the same symmetry, as it permitted the greatest possible number (60) of identical structural units.
+The team moved to the Laboratory of Molecular Biology, Cambridge, in 1962 and the old Torrington Square laboratories were demolished four years later in May 1966.

 Personal life

 Franklin was best described as an agnostic.
 Her lack of religious faith apparently did not stem from anyone's influence, rather from her own line of thinking.
-She developed her scepticism as a young child.
+Franklin developed her scepticism as a young child.
 Her mother recalled that she refused to believe in the existence of God, and remarked, "Well, anyhow, how do you know He isn't She?"
-She later made her position clear, now based on her scientific experience, and wrote to her father in 1940:
+Franklin later made her position clear, now based on her scientific experience, and wrote to her father in 1940:

 [S]cience and everyday life cannot and should not be separated.
 Science, for me, gives a partial explanation of life ...
 I do not accept your definition of faith i.e. belief in life after death ...
 Your faith rests on the future of yourself and others as individuals, mine in the future and fate of our successors.
 It seems to me that yours is the more selfish ... [as to] the question of a creator.
 A creator of what? ...
 I see no reason to believe that a creator of protoplasm or primeval matter, if such there be, has any reason to be interested in our insignificant race in a tiny corner of the universe.

 However, Franklin did not abandon Jewish traditions.
 As the only Jewish student at Lindores School, she had Hebrew lessons on her own while her friends went to church.
-She joined the Jewish Society while in her first term at Cambridge, out of respect of her grandfather's request.
+Franklin joined the Jewish Society while in her first term at Cambridge, out of respect of her grandfather's request.
 Franklin confided to her sister that she was "always consciously a Jew".